Are Mushrooms Legal in New Jersey? The State of Psilocybin in 2025

 What is Psilocybin?

 Psilocybin is a naturally occurring psychedelic compound found in over 200 species of fungi, primarily in the genus Psilocybe.
 It's the main psychoactive substance in "magic mushrooms," which can cause mind-altering effects similar to other psychedelics like LSD, mescaline, and DMT.
-When ingested, psilocybin is quickly converted to psilocin in your body, which then acts on serotonin receptors in the brain.
+When ingested, psilocybin is quickly converted to psilocin in the body, which then acts on serotonin receptors in the brain.

 Psilocybin significantly disrupts functional connectivity in the brain, particularly in the default mode network (DMN), a network often associated with introspection and self-perception.
 This can lead to profound changes in perception and consciousness, and users may experience a distorted sense of space, time, and self.
+However, psilocin’s potent action on serotonin receptors is also part of the reason for psilocybin’s current classification as a Schedule I controlled substance under New Jersey’s Controlled Dangerous Substances Act, which mirrors federal rulings.

 Recent Developments

-As of September 2024, the possession and sale of psilocybin remains illegal in New Jersey.
+As of April 2025, the possession and sale of psilocybin remains illegal in New Jersey.
 However, the state has recently taken steps toward legalizing psilocybin for therapeutic purposes.
-In January 2024, a bill titled “The Psilocybin Behavioral Health Access and Services Act” (S2283) was reintroduced into the state Senate after being pulled back for revisions in late 2023.
-This proposed legislation would have removed criminal penalties for psilocybin use by individuals aged 21 and older, while also expunging previous and pending charges related to psilocybin offenses.
+In January last year, a bill titled “The Psilocybin Behavioral Health Access and Services Act” (S2283) was reintroduced into the state Senate after being pulled back for revisions in late 2023.

 The Psilocybin Behavioral Health Access and Services Act (Bill S2283)